dwarvesf/playground/_memo/ui-design-fundamental.md

 When you design UI for an app or a website, the first thing that the designer needs to determine the purpose of the product and the target audience.
 You should plan and calculate for your UI design.

 Creativity does not exceed the limits of design goals.

-Differentiate between customer and user: Put more on the role of the user than the customer
+Differentiate between customer and user: Put more on the role of the user than the customer.
 Identify the user who will use your app, identify the behavior, user characteristics.

 So we need research: